 Once you’re done with some of these, our recommendation is to continue clockwise around World Showcase.
 Most people entering the park will stop at Future World (or the three new neighborhoods as they are now known) before working their way up to World Showcase later in the day.
 It behooves you to do the opposite, hitting World Showcase now and coming back to Future World later when crowds have moved on.
 This has the added benefit of putting you in line with some of the best food options in all of Walt Disney World.
 Pick a cuisine and stop in somewhere for lunch as you’re walking around.
 Some of the shows are in this area, as well as Remy, though the lines at this time of day are typically not great.
 You can also stop next to Frozen and meet Elsa and Anna if that's a priority for you.

-Now that you’ve gone around World Showcase, you can continue down into Future World on the east side, passing the attractions you did earlier (if the line for Soarin’ is low, I’d drop in there again, but that’s just me).
+Now that you’ve gone around World Showcase, you can continue down into World Nature (the "right" side of the park if you start at the main entrance), passing the attractions you did earlier (if the line for Soarin’ is low, I’d drop in there again, but that’s just me).
 You can then pick up the attractions you missed before.
 As I said above, most of these have low wait times.
 I would prioritize Spaceship Earth and Mission: Space, both of which can have slightly higher wait times on average.
 Take a look at what looks best when you’re in the area, and decide which order you want to hit these rides, but largely, you should be able to do all of them with little difficulty.

-Keep an eye on Test Track as well if you didn't rope drop it, in case the line happens to be lower or if you decide to just suck it up and wait if you have nothing better to do.
-If not, I would eat dinner - we always recommend one table service meal, often for dinner, as it gives you a good respite from the walking and the heat – probably in World Showcase again, though Space 220 (if you can get it) and Coral Reef in Future World are both good options as well.
+We always recommend one table service meal, often for dinner, as it gives you a good respite from the walking and the heat – probably in World Showcase again, though Space 220 (if you can get it) and Coral Reef in Future World are both good options as well.
+If you've managed to get through most of these attractions by dinner time, this is to your benefit, and should allow you to enjoy a rest and some air conditioning satisfied with what you have accomplished.

-The last big thing to fit in your day would be the nighttime spectacular at Epcot, which is currently Epcot Forever but will be changing to an all new (as yet unnamed) show this fall.
+The last big thing to fit in your day would be the nighttime spectacular at Epcot, which is currently Luminous the Symphony of Us (and hopefully will be for a long time to come, as the show is quite good, and a big improvement upon Harmonious, which had been there previously).
 This is one good reason to eat a late dinner in World Showcase, as you’ll already be on that end of the park and have easier access to a good viewing spot around the lagoon.
 Most of the best spots fill up about an hour before the show starts, but if you’d rather not wait, there are plenty of good spots around World Showcase where you can still see the fireworks if not a head on shot at the central screen.

-Conversely, if you don’t want to watch Epcot Forever, this is probably a great time to finally fit in Frozen or Remy, as a disproportionate number of guests will be watching the show.
-Or you can position yourself near the entrance to World Showcase (on the Mexico side) to make a quick beeline for Test Track once Epcot Forever ends (but be warned – Showcase Plaza at the entrance to World Showcase will be where the largest contingent of guests watching the show are congregating.
+Conversely, if you don’t want to watch Luminous, this is probably a great time to finally fit in Frozen or Remy, as a disproportionate number of guests will be watching the show.
+Or you can position yourself near the entrance to World Showcase (on the Canada side) to make a quick beeline for Soarin' once Luminous ends (but be warned – Showcase Plaza at the entrance to World Showcase will be where the largest contingent of guests watching the show are congregating.
 This could make for a bottle neck if you’re not quick enough to leave).

 As mentioned above, though, the best strategy for Epcot is a combination of Early Entry rope drop AND Extended Evening Hours.
 Only deluxe resorts and villas qualify for this perk, meaning the pool of eligible guests is much lower.
 If you are able to splurge on your resort (or rent DVC points, do a split stay, etc), this is a HUGE advantage.
 In fact, it's likely that you can knock out all three of the busiest rides in a single night, and possibly even hit Guardians, depending on your boarding group.
 There is a 6:00 p.m.
 VQ for Guardians available only to Extended Evening Hours guests.
 This is by far the easiest VQ to join, and will allow you to backload everything into the evening hours.